5l1v3r1/checkURL-2/README.md

 # checkURL Script:
-   - jOB: Check URL Security For Bad URL By Using safeweb.norton.com Site :)
+   - jOB: Check IF URL Is Secure OR Bad By Using [ safeweb.norton.com Site] :)

 # Script ScreenShots: